If you're reading this you may have been told you have Thoracic Outlet Syndrome (TOS).

 While many people who have been diagnosed with TOS may have tried physical therapy and rehabilitation, it is important to recognize that not all protocols for thoracic outlet are effective.
 If the wrong exercises are being done, little to no improvement may be seen.

 Probably the most crucial thing to consider when looking at solving your Thoracic Outlet Syndrome problems is to examine your own goals and expectations from surgery.
 Do you need to return back to work?
 How quickly?
 Does your work include physically demanding or repetitive tasks?
 Are you planning on returning back to recreational activities?
 Are you hoping to be completely pain free?
 Would you like to be off of all pain medications?
 Do you realize you still may need other treatments after surgery (like physical therapy, injections, potential repeat surgeries)?

-If you tried conservative treatment, did you feel that the regimen you were on was actually targeting the right things?
 If you felt like things were going the right way, did you push through at a consistent pace to make progress?
 If not, doubling down on your efforts may be very helpful.

 If you felt like the guidance you were getting wasn’t helping, have you tried finding help elsewhere?
 Finding someone who understands how to train your body to move and feel better can be difficult, but it is crucial piece of the puzzle.
-Once you understand how to train you body properly, you have a much better chance of solving your problems for the long term in a non-invasive, non-surgical way.
+Once you understand how to train your body properly, you have a much better chance of solving your problems for the long term in a non-invasive, non-surgical way.